JohnLRBrock/JohnBrock/brock-of-ages/_posts/2017-07-20-Hello World.md

 title: Hello World
 blog: brock-of-ages
 ---
-This is the inaugural post for my blog.
-I plan to create a diverse set of blogs here and which ones continue will be dependent on what I'm doing at the time and the responses that they get.
+This is the inaugural post for my personal/self improvement blog.

-I intend to create blogs covering these topics:
+This blog will cover topics like:
 >
+- Using your time more efficiently
+- Book reviews
-- Self improvement
+- Rationality
-- Golang
+- Philosophy
-- Ruby on Rails
+- Psychology
+- Applied Behavior Analysis
+- and others